 Right across the street from the Hotel Vancouver is the northern end of Vancouver’s largest plaza.

 The 1,300,000 square foot square is bookended with the Vancouver Art Gallery to the north and the British Columbia Law Courts to the south.

 Local architect Arthur Erickson’s vision was the foundations of society (law and art) at either end with people in the middle – so go be people in the middle!

-Vancouver’s best restaurants are great but we’re on a mission to move to as many places as possible in our Vancouver itinerary – so we need quick bites.
+Vancouver’s best restaurants are great, but we’re on a mission to move to as many places as possible while visiting Vancouver – so we need quick bites.

 My go-to trucks are Mom’s Grilled Cheese for the classic sourdough with pickles and Japadog for its Japanese-inspired hot dogs (go for the ‘terimayo’).